joseph-liew/Diverse-Assign/README.md

 For the programme, we modified the original thermodynamics equation and combined both geometric reduction and linear reduction rules.
 Reduction rules are important in simulated annealing, because they promote exploration early in the search, and exploitation later in the search.
 In exploration, the goal is to increase the likelihood of landing near global maximum, through a more agressive probability of accepting an alternative solution.
 After exploration comes exploitation, where the probabilty of accepting an alternative solution is weakened, converging the solution towards the maximum.

 In the programme, the probability of accepting a neigbour solution (*P*) was modified to be more aggressive at the start.
-The aggression is reduced as the problem size umber of elements unassigned into groups) reduces over the assignment iterations:
+The aggression is reduced as the problem size (number of elements unassigned into groups) reduces over the assignment iterations:

 $$
 P = e \ ^{\frac{\Delta E}{k \ \cdot \ cooling \ rate}} \